PacificBiosciences/HiFi-human-WGS-WDL/README.md

 - `String deepvariant_version`: Version of deepvariant to use
 - `DeepVariantModel? deepvariant_model`: Optional alternate DeepVariant model file to use; includes the model, model index, and model metadata
 - `String container_registry`: Container registry where docker images are hosted
+- `Boolean preemptible`: Whether or not to run tasks in preemptible (spot) VMs

 ## Development